krotz-dieter/dicomweb-dmwl-mpps/examples/Scheduled-Acquisition-Workflow/UPS/2-Claim-and-Prepare-Workitem.md

-### Example: Notify RIS or PACS that the procedure has started, change the state of procdeure step to in progress
+### Example: Notify RIS or PACS that the procedure has started, change the state of procedure step to in progress

 #### Using DICOM tags and application/dicom+json media type:
 Procedure Step State (0074, 1000)